Warning: The art I make is not intended to change your neighborhood. I am not a social worker nor am I an author.

-I want to merge the seemingly indecipherable history of the obscure past with my own sensual and emotional responses to it as I study and learn about human nature.
+I want to merge the history of an obscure past with my own sensual and emotional responses to it.
 In both the content and process of my art, I am interested in the global layering of time and history, of painting and drawing and of various meanings and associations.
 My art places itself in the context of the history of civilization as well as the process-oriented aspects of Abstract Expressionism.

-I am also interested in illuminating the process of writing through line based compositions, often inspired by the almost universal linear forms of handwriting or the complexity of weavings.
+I am recently interested in illuminating the process of writing through line based compositions, often inspired by the almost universal linear forms of script or the complexity of weavings.
 As I work subtle narratives that lay beneath the surface of an image are revealed to my imagination as they are to the mind of the viewer.

-The texture of the paper is important.
+The texture and quality of the paper is important.
 As the ruling pen is dragged across the surface the line takes on an active presence.
-The geometrics imagine worlds.
+My geometrics imagine worlds.

 A photograph is taken with my Iphone or Nikon SLR at the highest resolution.
 I then take the image into PHOTOSHOP and work the image intensity.
 In this series I have superimposed scanned drawings of a blackbird.